rhomobile/rhomobile-docs/eb/en/edge/api/Application.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>Settings page URI.
-Will be used when Options menu or toolbar item is chosen by user.</p>
+Settings page URI.
+Will be used when Options menu or toolbar item is chosen by user.
 ####Access